mcchandz/Speaking-clock/README.md

 --> To run the application, use the below command mvn spring-boot:run

---> After the start of the application we can host it at local host by sending a request http://localhost:4001/api/time/convert?time=22:45
+--> After the start of the application, we can host it at local host by sending a request http://localhost:4001/api/time/convert?time=22:45